mienxiu/mienxiu.github.io/_posts/2023-11-12-provision-an-amazon-eks-cluster-with-aws-cdk.md

 ```

 You can take a moment to examine each file for an overview of their organization.
-Meanwhile, here's a concise explanation of some key files and directories in the structure:
+Here's a concise explanation of some key files and directories in the structure:
 - `app.py` contains the `App` construct which represents an entire CDK app.
 Normally, this file acts as an entrypoint for `cdk` command.
 - `my_project` directory is where we are going to write our *stacks*.
     - `my_project_stack.py` is an automatically generated file as a stack example.